dentarg/auth0-blog/_posts/2017-03-20-how-to-become-a-data-driven-marketer.md

 ---
 layout: post
 title: "How to Become a Data-Driven Marketer"
-description: "Data is a powerful marketing tool, but there's more to it than you think."
+description: "Learn about a data-informed marketing approach with buyer personas and lead generation."
 date: 2017-03-20 8:30
 category: Growth
 banner: